 A figure weave produced by an attachment on the loom that weaves an extra set of yarns into a simpler background weave.
 Dobby fabrics usually have small birdseye, dot or other geometric patterns.

-Some more terms: Gloves
+Some more terms: Alpaca

 Companies for Dobby Weave: